-- 2 cloves garlic, minced
+- 4 cloves garlic, chopped

 - 2 bay leaves

-- ½ cup parsley, chopped
+- ½ cup parsley, chopped or cilantro or chives

 - Sort the peas and remove any damaged peas, stones, or debris.
-Rinse thoroughly.

 - Wash the same pot, add the peas and freshly boiled water about 4 inches above them.
 Bring to a boil and reduce heat to medium-high for 30 minutes.
 Drain carefully and set aside.

-- Meanwhile, in a large pan with lid heat ¼ olive oil over medium heat.
-Sauté the onion until soft for 5 minutes, the garlic for another 2 minutes, the carrots for about 3 minutes and stir in the black-eyed peas for another 3-5 minutes.
+- Meanwhile, in a large pan with lid, heat the olive oil over medium heat.
+Sauté the onion until soft for 3-4 minutes, and the garlic for another 2 minutes, Lower to medium heat, then add the carrots, celery, black-eyed peas, and salt.
+Saute 5 more minutes.
 Stir constantly.